ucdavisdatalab/workshop_git_for_teams/05_cloning-a-repository.Rmd

 Version control systems like Git help you avoid major change conflicts (and thus lost or redundant work) by letting you "branch" a repository to complete tasks in parallel with others working on the project.
 Usually, teams will have a stable, "Main" branch, which serves as an enduring reference point for subsequent modifications.
-[MORE]
+When people want to make changes to that stable code, they'll make a new copy of the main branch, implement their changes, and then commit their changes back the main one.

-Given all this, we need to branch the repository we've just cloned.
+In a moment, we'll see how GitHub helps us manage the above process.
+First, however, we'll need to branch the repository we've just cloned.
 We'll do so locally and then we'll push that branch to the remote repository.

 First, check whether the cloned repository has any branches with `git branch`: